Bradpk/tic-tac-toe/pseudocode.md

 FUNCTIONS
 1. renderElements (To render all the HTML required)
+  variables: app, tiles, playerTurn, gameConditionMessage, resetButton

 2. initGame (To set the initial state of the game display)
+  variables: playerTurn, gameBoard, gameCondition functions called: renderElements

 3. clickAction (To control what happens when you click on the tiles)
+  variables: playerTurn, gameBoard, gameCondition functions called: checkCondition, renderElements
+  IF tile string is empty and gameCondition is not won or drawn THEN tile content is equal to playerTurn content.
+  Player turn alternates to X if it currently O or O if it is currently X

 4. checkCondition (To Check whether a player has won or if it is a draw)